Turbo Takeaways

 For seniors, it’s important to get professional help when filing taxes to ensure you’re not missing out on any tax benefits.
 Your city or town may have special assistance programs for filing federal income taxes and state returns.
 A professional can help you determine if you qualify for benefits like the earned income tax credit (EITC) and child tax credit.

-4. Get Free Help To Do Your Taxes
+4. Get Free Help With Your Taxes

 While you’ll be able to find many local programs when you search “tax help for seniors near me,” there are also several nationwide programs available that you can take advantage of.